 Back acne scars

 There are three types of acne scars: pitted, raised and hyperpigmented.
-The type of scar you develop depends on your skin type, with darker skin tones being more likely to experience post-inflammatory hyperpigmentation.
+The type of scar left behind by an acne lesion depends in part on skin type.
+For example, postinflammatory hyperpigmentation occurs most often in darker skin tones.

 Back Acne in Women vs. Men